-2 in 5 individuals in developing countries are expected to suffer from mental illness at any given time.
+2 in 5 individuals in low-resource contexts are at risk of a mental health condition at any given time.
 For leaders who work in these contexts, the spillover effects of the mental health burden can lead to compromising their performance, their personal relationships, and their overall wellbeing.

-In order to create effective programs that solve severe problems of poverty, we need high-functioning, healthy leadership that can go the distance without burning out.
-Investing in key leaders’ mental health can both build their resilience and amplify their effectiveness at achieving the mission.
+In order to address poverty and injustice effectively, we need high-functioning, healthy leadership that can go the distance without burning out.
+Investing in wellbeing across sytems and programs can both build organizational resilience and amplify impact with integrity.

 Leaders with lived experience are especially at risk.

 Here’s the good news: we’re moving toward a world where leaders with lived experience are relied upon to create innovative solutions to poverty.
 Having experienced these realities themselves, they offer a perspective that cannot be replaced.